 When vaccination rates decline, though, these diseases can come back.
 Recent epidemics of whooping cough (pertussis) happened after fewer children were vaccinated.

-Here are the immunizations we recommend at Community:
+Here are the immunizations we recommend:

 - Hepatitis B. This is a contagious liver disease that can be passed from a mom to a baby at birth.
 You can have hepatitis B without knowing it, but vaccinating babies right away can keep them safe.